-We are only beginning to feel the worsening impacts of climate change, including rising sea levels, flooding, drought, the spread of vector-borne diseases, refugee crises, and famine.
+We are only beginning to feel the worsening impacts of climate change, including rising sea levels, flooding, drought, the spread of vector-borne diseases, migrant crises, and famine.
 These impacts universally threaten public health, ecological systems, and economic stability.
-It is paramount that our generation takes immediate and multi-faceted steps to live in better balance with the intricate ecosystems that we depend on.
+It is paramount that this generation takes immediate and multi-faceted steps to live in better balance with the intricate ecosystems that we depend on.

 Explore the digital version of the guide

 Table of Contents

 Thanks to Ameren Missouri Energy Efficiency Education program, the Office of Sustainability is able to offer free ENERGY STARS LED light bulbs to anyone who would like to swap out their CFL and/or incandescent bulbs, as well as their non-working LED bulb(s).
 More info here.

 Swap conventional for low-flow showerheads

 Great news!
 Since the summer of 2017, WashU has transitioned to high efficiency plumbing fixtures across the South 40, with the installation of 1,273 low-flow showerheads!
 Read more about this project here.